The Center for Historical Research

 Three letters of reference should also be forwarded to the CHR by the application deadline.

-Applications and letters of references should be submitted to:
+Applications and letters of reference should be submitted via email or regular mail to:

 Prof. Birgitte Søland, Chair, CHR Fellowship Committee